Speakers

 lithium

-- Applications (priorities in consultation with the schools / teachers - e.g. Li in electromobility (batteries), in organic synthesis .....)
+- Applications (focus in consultation with schools/teachers - e.g. Li in electromobility (batteries), in organic synthesis .....)

-Target group: the lecture can be adapted to the target group; higher intermediate and advanced level
+Target group: the lecture can be adapted to the target group; upper intermediate and advanced level

 67157 Wachenheim: Prof. Dr. Michael Röper